Makoto Fujimura is a Contemporary Artist using Nihonga (Japanese-style painting) materials living in the United States.

 Makoto Fujimura ( hereafter Fujimura / titles omitted): I went to Bucknell University, a liberal arts school in the United States.

-It was in Union County, Pennsylvania, and I worked in a converted horse barn studio for students around the area.
+It was in Union County, Pennsylvania, and I had my studio around the area.

 At that time, I used oil paints and other materials available in the U.S., but I always thought that water-based paint was more suited for my hands.

-And my teacher was a colorfield painter who was one of the leading colorists in America.
+And my teacher was a watercolor artist who was one of the leading colorists in America.

 Makoto Fujimura during this artist interview.